Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

 \subsubsection{Finite non-abelian groups}

 Finally, we consider a generic finite group $G$, which may be non-abelian.
 It possesses a finite set of irreps and the local Hilbert space is taken to be the direct sum of all irreps, each appearing with multiplicity $n$: $\mathcal{H} = \bigoplus_{j}n\mathcal{R}_{j}$.
 To analyze the constraints imposed by unitarity, we must first specify a normalization convention for the Clebsch-Gordan coefficients.
-We assume that these coefficients are normalized as follows
+We assume that these coefficients are normalized as follows,

-For simplicity, we assume that $G$ is multiplicity-free, so that each irrep $j_{3}$ appears at most once in the tensor product $j_{1}\otimes j_{2}$.
-Recall that the tensor components of a two-site $G$-symmetric gate decomposes as follows
+For simplicity, we assume that $G$ is multiplicity-free, so that each irrep $j_{3}$ appears at most once in the fusion $j_{1}\otimes j_{2}$.
+Recall that the tensor components of a two-site $G$-symmetric gate decompose as

-where the charged $B$ tensor is constructed from pairs of Clebsch-Gordan coefficients as follows
+where the charged $B$ tensor is constructed from pairs of Clebsch-Gordan coefficients as follows,

-Again, the gate decomposes into independent blocks, one for each value of the total charge $e$
+Again, the gate decomposes into independent blocks, one for each value of the total charge $e$.